QuTech-Delft/prosoftdev-research/episodes/qsmm.Rmd

 ## QSMM

-We frame our effort in this course in the context of the QuTech Software Maturity Model (QSMM).A software maturity model consists of structured levels that describes how well the behaviors, practices and processes of software development an organization can reliably and sustainably produce required outcomes.
+We frame our effort in this course in the context of the QuTech Software Maturity Model (QSMM).
+A software maturity model consists of structured levels that describes how well the behaviors, practices and processes of software development an organization can reliably and sustainably produce required outcomes.
 QSMM is a software maturity model specifically tailored for QuTech, based on TNO guidelines.
 QSMM consists of two sub-models: